google/hctr2/README.md

 # HCTR2

-HCTR2 is an efficient wide-block encryption mode that supports hardware acceleration.
-It is intended for use on processors that support accelerated AES instructions and carry-less multiplication instructions (CLMUL/PMULL).
+HCTR2 is a wide-block encryption mode that supports hardware acceleration.
+It is efficient on processors that support accelerated AES instructions and carry-less multiplication instructions (CLMUL/PMULL).

-When encrypting filenames, IV reuse is required to allow efficient directory lookups.
-With traditional filename encryption algorithms like AES-CTS-CBC, two filenames that share a prefix of the algorithm's blocksize will have ciphertexts that also share a prefix.
-This leaks more information to an attacker than necessary.
-HCTR2 is an efficient construction that eliminated the shared prefix issue.
-HCTR2 is a super pseudorandom permuation, meaning it works on an arbitrary length block size, allowing the entire filename to be a single block.
+HCTR2 is a super pseudorandom permuation, meaning it works on an arbitrary length block size, allowing arbitrary length plaintexts to be a single block.
 This means that any change to the plaintext will produce an unrecognizably different ciphertext.